 These are a few of our favorites.

+This is one of the most popular apps around.
 More than just a GPS-based cycling and running tracker, Strava lets you set challenges for yourself and others.
 Millions of runners, cyclists and active people use this app to record their activities, compare performance over time, and share photos, stories and highlights of their adventures.

 The social aspect of the app makes it an excellent choice for cycling workouts.
 Strava allows you to participate in challenges, and share your routes and achievements as a way of motivating fellow riders.
 You’ll also find highly customizable training plans.

 Map My Ride has been around for a while now.
-The app features a huge database of maps making it an ideal choice when you want to explore a new area.
+The app features a huge database of maps making it an great choice when you want to explore a new area.
 Choose from one of 70 million routes or be bold and create your own.

 The app not only makes cycling fun and ensures you don’t get lost, but also helps you to stay motivated.
 Get extra encouragement, cheer on your buddies or start a friendly competition.